Restore The Look of Your Natural Teeth

-Dental fillings are the most common procedure performed in our office.
-They repair and restore the tooth and help prevent painful decay or infection that would require more serious work.
-We use composite resin fillings that are color matched to your tooth.
-Unlike amalgam (metal fillings), tooth-colored composite resin bonds really well with the tooth and is capable of filling much smaller spaces which means less drilling!
+Dental fillings stand out as the most commonly performed procedure in our office.
+They play a crucial role in repairing and restoring teeth while effectively preventing painful decay or infection, reducing the likelihood of requiring more serious dental work.
+Our preferred choice is composite resin fillings that are carefully color matched to your tooth.
+Unlike amalgam (metal fillings), tooth-colored composite resin exhibits excellent bonding properties and is capable of filling much smaller spaces, resulting in reduced drilling during the procedure.

 Why are fillings so important?